FREE Restorative Dentistry Consultation (including necessary x-rays)

 It may take a bit of time before patients become acclimated to the dental bridge.
 Softer foods should be consumed until the patient is comfortable wearing the bridge.
 After the adjustment period, speaking and eating should become easier.

 Dental bridges typically last between five to fifteen years with good oral health practices.
 Proper oral hygiene habits are essential to promoting the longevity of the bridge.
 Patients should brush and floss twice a day to prevent tooth decay and gum disease, which can lead to further tooth loss.
-Routine professional cleaning and oral exams will ensure your dental bridge is properly fitted and all surrounding teeth are healthy.
+Routine professional teeth cleaning and dental exams will ensure your dental bridge is properly fitted and all surrounding teeth are healthy.

 Learn More about Dental Bridges